Mardi Gras brings joy - but also worry over violent crime

 “We’re going to have people canvassing the parade routes,” Carter said.
 “That’s been really helpful to us.”

+There was no sign of political rancor as Cantrell watched St. Charles Avenue parades from a restricted access reviewing stand with city council members in front of Gallier Hall, the 19th century Greek Revival style building that once served as City Hall.
+She greeted Zulu’s parade leaders with hearty shouts of “Hail Zulu!” in a traditional mayoral tribute.

-Fueling the political tumult: Cantrell was captured in a social media video gesturing with her middle-finger as a parade passed by a city reviewing stand over the weekend.
+It was in stark contrast to a scene from the weekend when Cantrell was captured in a social media video gesturing with her middle-finger as a parade passed a city reviewing stand.
 What sparked the gesture was unclear.
 The mayor’s press office did not respond to a request for comment from The Associated Press.
 A statement given to The Times-Picayune/The New Orleans Advocate shed little light.

 “Mardi Gras is a time where satire and jest are on full display,” spokesperson Gregory Joseph said in a prepared statement.
 “The city has been enjoying a safe and healthy Carnival,” the statement said, adding that the mayor was looking forward to continuing the celebration.